 In addition, Placencia is a superb starting place for trips to well-liked snorkeling and scuba diving spots on the Belize Barrier Reef and top mainland sites like the sizable Cockscomb Basin Nature Preserve, the only jaguar reserve in the world.

 The massive brick building off of Queen Street in central Belize City, which had been the colony’s main prison for decades, was transformed into the Belize Museum in 1993.

-The international airport in Belize City currently bears Philip Goldson’s name, a renowned journalist and politician, and labor activist Antonio Soberanis.
+The international airport in Belize City bears Philip Goldson’s name, a renowned journalist, politician, and labor activist Antonio Soberanis.

 The Belize Museum also honors several of the nation’s contemporary heroes.

-Several of the original cells and the ruins of a wood-fired oven that formerly baked some of the nation’s best bread are on display for visitors to the Belize Museum.
+Several original cells and the ruins of a wood-fired oven that formerly baked some of the nation’s best bread are on display for visitors to the Belize Museum.